chocolatey-community/chocolatey-packages/automatic/autohotkey.portable/README.md

 ## Features

 - Automate almost anything by sending keystrokes and mouse clicks
-- Write a mouse or keyboard macro by hand or a macro recorde
+- Write a mouse or keyboard macro by hand or a macro recorder
 - Remap keys and buttons on your keyboard, joystick, and mouse
 - Create hotkeys for keyboard, joystick, and mouse
 - Essentially any key, button or combination can become a hotkey
 - Expand abbreviations as you type them
 - Retrieve and change the clipboard's contents
 - Convert any AHK script into an executable file that can be run on computers where AutoHotkey is not installed
-- Create custom data-entry forms, user interfaces and menu bars
+- Create custom data-entry forms, user interfaces (GUI) and menu bars
-- Create GUI
 - Automate data entry jobs by reading data from text files, XML, CSV, Excel and various database formats
 - Read signals from hand-held remote controls via the WinLIRC client script
 - Supports Component Object Model (COM)